shashankRanaNW/LAB6_MULTITHREADING_FILES_23-24_TAKEHOME/README.md

    * Example commands are `HISF:-t01|-nalice@10.0.0.10\n` or `HISF:-t 02|-n GoodOnes\n` or `HISF:-t 03\n`.
      1. In the first case, if bob issued this command, then a file with all communication between bob and alice will be returned to bob.
 In case no communication between alice and bob has occured, a blank file with the appropriate name will be created on the server and returned back to bob.
 (1 +0.5 mark)
      2. In the second case, if bob issued this command and is part of GoodOnes, then the file 02_GoodOnes.txt will be returned.
 If there has been no MCST for GoodOnes, then a blank file with the appropriate name will be created on the server and returned back to bob (0.5 marks).
 If bob is not part of GoodOnes, then 'EROR:UNAUTHORIZED\n' will be returned.
      3. In the third case, all 03_bcst.txt file will be returned back to bob.
+(0.5 mark)